AhoyISki/duat/CONTRIBUTING.md

 1. Fork the repository and create a branch from `master`.
 2. Make your changes.
 3. Run `cargo fmt` and `cargo clippy --workspace`; fix any issues.
-4. Ensure `cargo test` passes locally.
-5. Open a PR against `master`.
+4. Open a PR against `master`.
 CI will run the full test suite automatically.
-6. Write a clear description of what the PR does and link any related issues (`Fixes #123`).
+5. Write a clear description of what the PR does and link any related issues (`Fixes #123`).

 ---